Representation Theory of Finite Groups: Orthogonality Relations

 Hence $\langle \chi,\chi\rangle =1$ if and only if one of the $n_i=1$, i.e, $\chi=\chi_i$ for some $i$.
 Hence the result. \end{proof} \begin{exercise} Let $\chi$ be an irreducible character.
 Show that $\overline{\chi}$ is so.
-Hence a representation $\rho$ is irreducible if and only if $\rho^*$ is so. \end{exercise} \begin{exercise} Use the above criteria to show that the ``Permutations representation'', ``Regular Representation'' (defined in the second chater) are not irreducible if $|G|>1$. \end{exercise} \begin{exercise} Let $\rho$ be an irreducible representation and $\tau$ be an $1$-dimensional representation.
+Hence a representation $\rho$ is irreducible if and only if $\rho^*$ is so. \end{exercise} \begin{exercise} Use the above criteria to show that the ``Permutations representation'', and ``Regular Representation'' (defined in the second chapter) are not irreducible if $|G|>1$. \end{exercise} \begin{exercise} Let $\rho$ be an irreducible representation and $\tau$ be a $1$-dimensional representation.
 Show that $\rho\otimes \tau$ is irreducible. \end{exercise}